Project Ghana

 NOT INCLUDED

-Vaccines recommended by the CDC (cost varies and some may be covered by insurance)
+Vaccines recommended by the CDC (cost varies depending on location or may be covered by insurance)

 Any airport arrival and departure taxes